Backstage (publication): Relaunches and acquisitions

+2017 staff

 As of 2017, principals at Backstage included vice president and national casting editor Luke Crowe.
-Current Backstage writers and editors include managing casting editor Melinda Loewenstein and supervising casting editor Veronika Daddona, among many others.
+At that time, Backstage writers and editors included managing casting editor Melinda Loewenstein and supervising casting editor Veronika Daddona, among many others.

 Casting

 Backstage’s casting department reviews and publishes more than 30,000 casting notices on Backstage.com every year, for projects that range from major studio and network productions and Broadway shows to indie and student films.
 By monitoring the notices, Backstage is able to quickly work to protect actors from scams, while facilitating the distribution of hundreds of thousands of performance opportunities via a suite of online casting tools.

 Editorial

 Backstage Magazine features a different actor on its cover every week with original photography, along with entertainment-industry news and advice columns.
 Previous cover subjects have included Academy Award winners Kevin Spacey, Benicio Del Toro, Jennifer Lawrence, Lupita Nyong’o, and Eddie Redmayne.
 Backstage.com also features a series of advice columns written by industry insiders called Backstage Experts, offering aspiring and working actors the know-how to find work and improve their craft.
 There are also features on different acting schools, coaches, and theater companies around the country.